juliepwchen/IKpreparation/README.md

 # Interview Preparation Journey
 I have decided to document my journey while I prepare for interviews.
 I enlisted IK as my help, and among the instructors, I found Mr. Omkar Deshpande's teaching most helpful.

-## Algorithms & DS- see /algos foldder - Javascript + NodeJS v16
+## Algorithms & DS- /algos - Javascript + NodeJS v16

 As of 09/09/2022, I have gone thru Mr. Omkar's Foundation & Live Cslasses in Sorting, Recursion, Trees, Graphs, Dynamic Programming (Foundation Only) and a couple of Array Floaters classes.
 I have code up Leetcode problems from his lesssons and plan to continue proacticing them to improve coding speed.
 I find it motivating to make progress and continue to add numbers of problems to my repertoire of knowledge.